pramnora/Vue-js/README.md

 Speaking purely for myself...I learned to use: HTML/CSS/Javascript; and, in that same exact order, first; then, I moved on towards learning how to use Javascript Frameworks, next.

+DISCUSSING SOME OF THE BENEFITS/AS WELL AS, SOME OF THE DRAWBACKS OF LEARNING TO USE JAVASCRIPT FRAMEWORKS

-Generally speaking, the use of Javascript Frameworks makes the coders life a hell of a lot simpler and easier by providing a series of 'short cuts'...in the form of pre-written/pre-built/re-usable code routines...so that instead of having to write say 10 lines of code; you just need to write 1 or 2 or 3 lines, instead...to get the same job done/or, sometimes, the results might be even far better...than before you started using the Javascript framework; hence, the sheer popularity, now-a-days, of nearly everybody learning to use Javascript frameworks.
+Generally speaking, the use of Javascript Frameworks makes the coders life a hell of a lot simpler and easier by providing a series of 'short cuts'...in the form of pre-written/pre-built/re-usable code routines...so that instead of having to write say 10 lines of code; you just write merely 1 or 2 or 3 lines of code, instead...to get the same job done/or, sometimes, the results might be even far better...than before you started using the Javascript framework; hence, the sheer popularity, now-a-days, of nearly everybody learning to use Javascript frameworks.

 The only problem with it is, there are now 100's/if not 1000's of different Javascript Frameworks available to choose from; and, the beginner, especially, is likely to feel totally confused about which one/or, one's it's best to select.
 The only way to find out if a particular Javascript Framework is good for you or not...is, first, read about it/view some introductory vidoes/then, go and learn how to use it 'hands on'; if you find it's too complex/or, does a lot more than you ever really wanted to...then, go try a next; they're usually FREE to use anyway.

 ## Links...